ryancalhoun/advent-of-code/2022/21/README.md

 To solve part 2, I just drop my unknown object in place of monkey 'humn' and override the equality operator to return the result of the inverse operations.

-Yes, I am abusing the equallity operator to perform a calculation and return non-boolean result.
+Yes, I am abusing the equality operator to perform a calculation and return non-boolean result.
 The world won't melt.